 Making your contribution

 The simplest method of contributing is by visiting our online store.
-If you would rather contact us by mail, phone, or fax, please see the next section below.
+If you would rather contact us by mail or phone, please see the next section below.

 Alternate methods for submitting information